 Redeeming Series I Savings Bonds

 Any savings bond redeemed within the first five years will incur a penalty of 3 months’ interest.
 There is no penalty after 5 years.

-U.S. Series I Bonds are issued in paper form, so you will be receiving physical paper bonds in the mail.
-Saving bonds can be redeemed by presenting the bond and identification at most financial institutions (it is easier at bank or credit union with which you already have an account).
+These paper Saving bonds can be redeemed by presenting the bond and identification at most financial institutions (it is easier at bank or credit union with which you already have an account).

 Although interest earned on savings bonds are subject to federal income tax, interest does not have to be reported until redemption or maturity, but you can claim annual interest for tax purposes.
 Savings bond interest is exempt from state and local income tax.